 For many businesses, ready-made landing pages are the way to go.
-You don’t have the time, expertise, or team to tackle landing pages without help, and with tiered pricing, you can afford to keep paying for a landing page service as your traffic and sales increase.
+You don’t have the time, expertise, or team to lear how to build landing pages without help, and with tiered pricing, you can afford to keep paying for a landing page service as your traffic and sales increase.

 But there are two glaring problems with ready-made landing page services: